HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \begin{itemize}[leftmargin=1cm] \item[-] Moderator length; \item[-] Moderator width; \item[-] Be filter thickness; \item[-] Reentrant hole depth. \end{itemize}

 The height of the moderator was fixed at 24\,cm.
 The listed parameters (see \cref{fig:ld2_baseline_model_Iteration3}) were optimised with respect to NNBAR and WP7 FOMs.
-A multi-objective genetic algorithm (MOGA) \cite{murata1995moga} was implemented resulting in the set of solutions over a wide range of NNBAR and WP7 FOMs (see \cref{fig:LD2_Optimisation_55_Blahoslav.png}).
-In the subsequent analysis of possible solutions, NNBAR and WP7 FOMs vs moderator length (see \cref{fig:LD2_Optimisation_1}), moderator width (see \cref{fig:LD2_Optimisation_3}), Be filter thickness (see \cref{fig:LD2_Optimisation_4}) and the depth of reentrant hole (see \cref{fig:LD2_Optimisation_5}) were plotted.
-A subsequent analysis of these figures resulted in setting the following limits on variable parameters used in the optimisation to maximize NNBAR and WP7 FOMs:
+A multi-objective genetic algorithm (MOGA) \cite{murata1995moga} was implemented resulting in a set of solutions over a wide range of NNBAR and WP7 FOMs.
+These values were compared to the baseline model from the second optimization iteration; however the baseline model was modified adding 2.5 vol\% Al in the liquid deuterium, and increasing the temperature of LD$_2$ from 20 K to 22 K. In \cref{fig:LD2_Optimisation_12_Blahoslav.eps} the gains made over the second iteration FoMs for WP7 are shown as a function of gains for NNBAR.
+A Pareto front was fitted through points closest to Utopia point, an idealized point with highest possible NNBAR and WP7 gains.
+In the subsequent analysis of possible solutions, these gains in NNBAR and WP7 FOMs were analyzed with regards to moderator length (see \cref{fig:LD2_Optimisation_1}), moderator width (see \cref{fig:LD2_Optimisation_3}), Be filter thickness (see \cref{fig:LD2_Optimisation_4}) and the depth of the reentrant hole (see \cref{fig:LD2_Optimisation_5}).
+The following limits on variable parameters used in the optimisation to maximize NNBAR and WP7 FOMs were defined: